schemeorg-community/files.scheme.org/README.md

 # Scheme Files (files.scheme.org)

 * No original content.
-Do modify or aggregate any files for the sake of `files.scheme.org`.
+Do modify or merge any files for the sake of `files.scheme.org`.
 Only store bit-identical copies of files that have been released elsewhere.

 * Download a copy of the file using `wget` and record the URL as